United captures MLS Cup for Atlanta's 1st title since '95

 Queen's "We Are The Champions" blared throughout Mercedes-Benz Stadium.

 It was no contest.
-Martinez, the league's MVP and Golden Boot winner after scoring a record 31 goals during the regular season, cut to his right to escape the sprawling keeper, easily sliding the ball into an open net to send the packed house into a uproar.
+Martinez, the league's MVP and Golden Boot winner after scoring 31 goals during the regular season, cut to his right to escape the sprawling keeper, easily sliding the ball into an open net to send the packed house into an uproar.

 "I was feeling a lot of pressure before the game," said Martinez, who added four more goals in the playoffs.
 "My neighbors were putting flags all around my house and pushing notes under my door."